 Things to consider…

-As with any hair change, it’s important to know what you’re getting yourself into for before you go ahead.
+As with any hair change, it’s important to know what you’re getting yourself into before you go ahead.
 Of course, going short comes with the usual considerations such as whether or not your cut of choice will work with your texture and thickness.
 However, when it comes to going short, there are other things to consider too.

-As a rule, short hair tends to have to be styled more frequently than longer hair and the general need for upkeep tends to be greater.
+As a rule, short hair tends to have to be styled more frequently than longer hair, and the general need for upkeep tends to be greater.
 When it comes to a short look that needs constant styling, it’s more important than ever to take the texture of your hair into account.
-“Consider the natural texture of your hair.
-If it is coarse, fine, straight, curly, etc. If you go for a style that ignores this, it will cause styling issues.
+“Consider the natural texture of your hair—if it is coarse, fine, straight, curly, etc. If you go for a style that ignores this, it will cause styling issues.
 Use your new short haircut to put emphasis on your favourite feature and showcase the areas you like the most.
 It could be your eyes, lips or cheekbones, for example,” says Soons.

 What short styles are best?

 If you know that you want to go short but are unsure of where to start, worry not.
-Keeping scrolling to discover exactly what short hairstyle is right for you along with all of the celebrity inspiration you might need.
+Keep scrolling to discover exactly what short hairstyle is right for you along with all of the celebrity inspiration you might need.

 If styling your hair is the last thing you want to think about in the morning, this low-maintenance cut could be for you.
-“For an older woman that has a natural curl or wave, the pixie cut is the best choice as it uses the hair’s natural pattern to create texture and volume.
-They are also relatively easy to style and maintain on a day to day basis,” says Maine.
+“For an older woman that has a natural curl or wave, the pixie cut is the best choice, as it uses the hair’s natural pattern to create texture and volume.
+They are also relatively easy to style and maintain on a day-to-day basis,” says Maine.